Sakib9644/Gym-BdCalling/README.md

 Admin-controlled scheduling and class capacity management.
 Trainers have read-only access to their schedules.
 Trainees can book classes and manage their bookings without conflicts.

+# Project Setup
+To set up the Gym Scheduling System, first ensure that you have cloned the repository and installed all necessary dependencies.
+After configuring the environment file and setting up your database, you will need to migrate the database and seed it with initial data.
+When the migration and seeding process is complete, the necessary tables will be created, and data will be automatically seeded into them.
+This includes creating the default admin user.
+The admin will have the email admin@example.com and the password password.
+This user will be automatically assigned the role of admin, giving them full control over the system.
+Once the admin account is created, the system will be ready for use.